santanupattanayak/santanupattanayak.github.io/_posts/2025-08-16-From-SDE-to-Diffusion-Models-How-Itos-Calculus-Powers-GenAI.md

 ## Introduction

 In recent times, diffusion models have reshaped generative AI.
 They create stunning images, music, and even 3D worlds—all by starting from pure noise and then running time backwards.
-But behind the effective technique lies some deep mathematics: stochastic differential equations (SDEs) and Itô calculus.
+But behind the effective technique lies some deep mathematics: **stochastic differential equations (SDEs)** and **Itô calculus**.
 This post walks through how the math of randomness—developed for physics and finance—became the backbone of today’s AI.